logicalclocks/feature-store-api/docs/integrations/sagemaker.md

 ## Generating an API Key

-In Hopsworks, click on your username in the top-right corner and select Settings to open the user settings.
-Select Api keys.
+In Hopsworks, click on your *username* in the top-right corner and select *Settings* to open the user settings.
+Select *Api keys*.
 Give the key a name and select the job, featurestore and project scopes before creating the key.
 Copy the key into your clipboard for the next step.

 !!! success "Scopes"
     The created API-Key should at least have the following scopes: